kunukn/nuxt-3-auth0/README.md

 - You need to have an Auth0 account with Auth0 apps.
 - The `.env` must be updated with values from the Auth0 settings.
+- The backend API must be running if API demo is wanted.

 ## Install steps: